What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 SJ's feet on luggage sitting on the floor at an airport before a long haul flight.

-Smaller backpacks are ideal for long haul travel because you don’t always want to rummage around in a larger bag to find your in-flight essentials.
+Smaller backpacks are ideal for long-haul travel because you don’t want to rummage through a larger bag to find your in-flight essentials.

 This Michael Kors small backpack makes the perfect bag for flights and is super fashionable at the same time.

-The backpack has a large internal pocket and one medium-sized zipped pocket on the outside, available in many different color options.
+The backpack has a large internal pocket and one medium-sized zipped pocket on the outside, available in many colors.
 With two shoulder straps, the bag also has a grab handle on top and is made of pebbled leather for durability.

 Setout Laptop Backpack

-Everyone wants to be organized while traveling, which is even more important when you have a laptop with you, as it’s an important and expensive piece of travel kit.
+Everyone wants to be organized while traveling, especially when you have a laptop with you, as it’s an essential and expensive piece of travel kit.

 Hence, you need it to be protected, so I also own this laptop suitable backpack.
 This backpack is stylish and VERY spacious, which is a dedicated section for your 15′ laptop to keep it safe.

-Small enough to be used as a carry-on, this bag is large enough for all your gadgets, in addition to your laptop, portable charger, clothes, and a few other essentials for your flight.
+Small enough to be a carry-on, this bag is large enough for all your gadgets, your laptop, a portable charger, clothes, and a few other essentials for your flight.
 And it is designed to be slid under the seat in front of you, yet it is still 25 liters – score!

 Compression Socks Are Essential To Wear On A Long Haul Flight